wdporter/i-am-that-vuepress/8-the-self-stands-beyond-mind/readme.md

 **Q:**&ensp;If my real self is peace and love, why is it so restless?

-**M:**&ensp;It is not your real being that is restless, but its reflection in the mind appears restless because the mind is restless.
+**M:**&ensp;It is not your real beïng that is restless, but its reflection in the mind appears restless because the mind is restless.
 It is just like the reflection of the moon in the water stirred by the wind.
 The wind of desire stirs the mind and the ‘me’, which is but a reflection of the Self in the mind, appears changeful.
 But these ideas of movement, of restlessness, of pleasure and pain are all in the mind.
 The Self stands beyond the mind, aware, but unconcerned.

 **Q:**&ensp;How to reach it?